 Children are welcome to borrow one of our “cars” while they enjoy the movie.
 PCPL cars will be available on a first come, first served basis, so be sure to arrive on time.

-On the third Wednesday of each month at 10AM, PCPL will offer a new inclusive program for adults with special needs and their caregivers called Library for All.
-Each hour-long program will offer a brief group discussion; a focused group activity or tour; and a craft or game.
+On the third Wednesday of each month, PCPL will offer an inclusive program for adults with special needs and their caregivers.
+Each hour-long program will offer something different!
 Caregivers must remain with attendees during each program.
-Here’s what we have planned:

 Tuesdays & Wednesdays at 10:30

 Our goal is to provide families with opportunities to introduce children to reading and language in a fun and interactive manner.
 Storytime attendance helps improve and reinforce early literacy skills.

 Family Storytime typically lasts about 45 minutes and includes stories, flannel boards, fingerplays, rhymes, movement, songs and a related craft or activity.
 Ages 0-Kindergarten welcome.

 Please contact Caroline Shoenthal, firstname.lastname@example.org with questions regarding children’s programs.